Archive.today: Features

-In January 2019, it began to deprecate the archive.is domain in favor of the archive.today mirror.
+In July 2013, Archive.today began supporting the API of the Memento Project at Los Alamos National Laboratory.
+Due to budget constraints at LANL, the Memento Project was disestablished in September 2025.

 Worldwide availability

-Australia
+Australia and New Zealand

-In March 2019, the site was blocked for six months by several Australian internet providers in the aftermath of the Christchurch mosque shootings in an attempt to limit distribution of the footage of the attack.
-It has since been unblocked.
+In March 2019, the site was blocked for six months by several internet providers in Australia and New Zealand in the aftermath of the Christchurch mosque shootings in an attempt to limit distribution of the footage of the attack.